 One of the best ways to tell if your press release was a success is if other websites have picked it up to feature on their site.
 To find out if this has happened, you’ll need to use search engines.

-The most popular search engine is Google.
 Type your exact press release title into Google’s search engine bar and see what results come up.

 You won’t be able to rely on the number of results that pop up because Google will bring up many results that are relevant but not your press release.